enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

   mobile UX, mobile UI, mobile app UI design, modern mobile app, modern mobile app design, app design and development, mobile app UX, app UI design
 excerpt: >-
   It’s easy to forget who you’re designing the app for.
-Here’re some simple and actionable tips for the modern app designer to improve mobile app UX and UI.
+Here’re some simple & actionable tips for the modern app designer to improve mobile app UX and UI.
 meta-description: >-
   It’s easy to forget who you’re designing the app for.
-Here’re some simple and actionable tips for the modern app designer to improve mobile app UX and UI.
+Here’re some simple & actionable tips for the modern app designer to improve mobile app UX and UI.
 description: >-
   It’s easy to forget who you’re designing the app for.
-Here’re some simple and actionable tips for the modern app designer to improve mobile app UX and UI.
+Here’re some simple & actionable tips for the modern app designer to improve mobile app UX and UI.
 ---
 <p style=“text-align:center; white-space:pre-wrap”;><em>